Conservation Easement contact:

 MISSISSIPPI HEADWATERS BOARD

-In 2016, the MISSISSIPPI HEADWATERS BOARD developed a program in partnership with the Board of Water and Soil Resources and The Trust for Public Land to protect critical fish and wildlife habitat values on private land that lies on the Mississippi River, headwaters lakes and reservoirs, and contributing tributaries.
-The program uses Outdoor Heritage funds created from the Clean Water Land and Legacy constitutional amendment to create and expand contiguous habitat complexes of permanently protected shoreland.
+In 2016, the Mississippi Headwaters Board partnered with the Board of Water and Soil Resources and The Trust for Public Land to protect important fish and wildlife habitats on private lands along the Mississippi River, headwater lakes, reservoirs, and tributaries.
+Using Outdoor Heritage Funds from the Clean Water, Land, and Legacy Amendment, the program creates and expands permanently protected shoreland and connected habitat complexes.